Should I Commit? 5 Clues You’re Ready for the Next Step

 Don’t confuse limerence (that delicious early-stage of feeling giddy) with enduring love.
 Every “hot start” cools, and every “slow burn” has the chance to blaze.

 Healthy love isn’t about keeping the fireworks going forever.
-It’s about growing together when the fireworks fade.
+It’s about growing together when context changes.
 And if you’re feeling the urge to commit after just three dates, check yourself: is it love, or are your hormones just very enthusiastic?

 It’s possible to commit too quickly.
 If you do commit early, make sure you know what you’re committing to: exclusivity, not eternity.
 You can always leave if the relationship shows it isn’t right.
 (Marriage, on the other hand, is a bigger commitment — handle that with more care than you handle your phone after midnight.)